xEtarusx/xplane-gateway-downloader/README.md

 # X-Plane Gateway Downloader

+Don't want to wait for the next X-Plane update for new version of airports?

-With this console application you can download airport updates from the X-Plane Gateway directly into your ``Custom Scenery`` folder.
+With this console application you can download airport updates from the X-Plane Gateway (https://gateway.x-plane.com/) directly into your ``Custom Scenery`` folder.

 ## Table of contents